 Gannons successfully appealed against a summary judgement made against a firm of London insurance brokers.

 Our clients, the defendants, were a firm of London insurance brokers.
-The claimants, a firm of national insurance lenders.
+The claimants were a firm of national insurance lenders.
 The claimant lends money to people taking out insurance policies, to pay their insurance premiums.
-Between 2009 and 2013, our client was the sole agent for the claimant.
+Between 2010 and 2014, our client was the sole agent for the claimant.
 Our client had the claimant’s authority and a formal agency agreement was in place.
-However, in late 2013, the claimant issued a claim.
+However, in late 2014, the claimant issued a claim.
 The claim alleged that our client had withheld monies from them.
-Therefore they claimed damages for breach of agency, breach of trust and Fraudulent misrepresentation.
+Therefore they claimed damages for breach of agency, breach of trust and fraudulent misrepresentation.

 The concept of summary judgement